Poldark: Dr. Dwight Enys

-A young physician who arrives in Cornwall, England, after medical training in London.
-He strikes up a firm friendship with Ross which proves strong and enduring.
+A young physician who arrives in Cornwall after medical training in London.
+He becomes very close friends with Ross and Demelza, a friendship which proves strong and enduring.
 He is conscientious and generous, often not charging his poorest patients for his services.
 He becomes involved with a young miner's wife with tragic results.
-After his rescue from a French prison camp in late 1794, he eventually marries a young heiress, Lady Caroline Penvenen, and they become parents to a frail daughter named Sarah Caroline who had died in 1798.
+After his rescue from a French prison camp in late 1794, he eventually marries a young heiress, Caroline Penvenen, and they become parents to a frail daughter named Sarah Caroline who dies in 1798.
 In the eleven-year time gap, they have two more daughters named Sophie and Meliora.

 Caroline Enys, née Penvenen

-Caroline is an orphan, taken in and raised by her rich uncle, Ray.
+Caroline is an orphan, taken in and brought up by her rich uncle, Ray.
 Strong-willed and independent, she begins a romance with Dwight Enys against her uncle's wishes, culminating in a disastrous plan to elope.
 They eventually marry after Dwight's rescue from a prison camp in France.
 Caroline and Dwight's first daughter, Sarah, has a congenital heart defect and dies in infancy.
 Two more daughters, Sophie and Meliora, follow.